A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: Preliminaries

 \subsection{The $\Gamma$-action and orbifold vector bundles}

 Let $\Gamma$ be a finite subgroup of $SU(2)$ as before, and let $V$ be a representation of $\Gamma$ given by $r: \Gamma \to GL_\C(V)$.
 We want to build an orbifold vector bundle incorporating the $\Gamma$-representation.
-To this end, we introduce the following definition.
+To proceed, we introduce the following definition.

 \begin{defn}

 \begin{enumerate}

 \item Suppose either $\Gamma$ doesn't contain $-1\in SU(2)$ or $\Gamma$ contains $-1$ and $r(-1)=-1\in GL_\C(V)$.
 Let $E(V)^\Gamma_r$ be defined as follows: $E(V)^\Gamma_r=S^3 \times V/\sim$, where $[p,v]\sim[pg,g^{-1}v]\sim[ p\gamma,\gamma^{-1} v]$, for all $g\in S^1$ and $\gamma \in \Gamma$, where $\gamma^{-1}v:=r(\gamma^{-1})v$.